Web colors

 The first versions of Mosaic and Netscape Navigator used the X11 color names as the basis for their color lists, as both started as X Window System applications.

 Web colors have an unambiguous colorimetric definition, sRGB, which relates the chromaticities of a particular phosphor set, a given transfer curve, adaptive whitepoint, and viewing conditions.
 These have been chosen to be similar to many real-world monitors and viewing conditions, to allow rendering to be fairly close to the specified values even without color management.
 User agents vary in the fidelity with which they represent the specified colors.
 More advanced user agents use color management to provide better color fidelity; this is particularly important for Web-to-print applications.

 Hex triplet

-A hex triplet is a six-digit, three-byte hexadecimal number used in HTML, CSS, SVG, and other computing applications to represent colors.
+A hex triplet is a six-digit (or eight-digit), three-byte (or four-byte) hexadecimal number used in HTML, CSS, SVG, and other computing applications to represent colors.
 The bytes represent the red, green, and blue components of the color.
+The optional fourth byte refers to alpha channel.
 One byte represents a number in the range 00 to FF (in hexadecimal notation), or 0 to 255 in decimal notation.
-This represents the least (0) to the most (255) intensity of each of the color components.
+This represents the lowest (0) to the highest (255) intensity of each of the color components.
 Thus web colors specify colors in the 24-bit RGB color scheme.
 The hex triplet is formed by concatenating three bytes in hexadecimal notation, in the following order: